Cutaneous T-cell lymphoma (CTCL)

 There are different stages of MF, but, it doesn't have to progress from one to the other.
 Over time, in a small number of people, it may spread to other parts of the body.

-This is an advanced type of CTCL, there are abnormal lymphocytes in the blood and large areas of the skin are affected with redness (erythroderma) and scaling.
+In this type of CTCL, there are abnormal lymphocytes in the blood and large areas of the skin are affected with redness (erythroderma) and scaling.
 The skin can be very itchy and may look thicker in parts.
 The lymph nodes may be swollen.

 The causes of CTCL are unknown.
 Like other cancers, it’s not infectious and can't be passed on to other people.

-The symptoms of CTCL will depend on the stage it is at when you are diagnosed.
-In the very early stage, CTCL can look like skin conditions such as eczema or psoriasis, which can make it difficult to diagnose.
+In the very early stage, CTCL can look like other skin conditions such as eczema or psoriasis, which can make it difficult to diagnose.

-Some people may also have scans such as a CT (computerised tomography) scan or a MRI (magnetic resonance imaging) scan done.
+Some people have a CT (computerised tomography) scan or an MRI (magnetic resonance imaging) scan done.
 These give a picture of lymph nodes and organs inside your body.
 A scan may be done to check that the lymphoma hasn't spread.

 If your lymph nodes are swollen, you may have a lymph node biopsy.
 This involves a small operation.
-The doctor will remove an enlarged lymph node so that it can be examined under a microscope for lymphoma cells.
+The doctor will remove an enlarged lymph node so that it can be examined under a microscope.

 Our general information about non-Hodgkin lymphoma explains these tests in more detail.

 The stage of CTCL describes how much of the skin is affected and whether it has spread anywhere else.